colin-hehir/Cloud-Technologies-Distributed-Computing-Data-Analysis/README.md

 # Cloud-Technologies-Data-Analysis
-Data Analysis of data from Stack Exchange Data Explorer using Pig, Hive and MapReduce Cloud Technologies.
+Analysis of data from Stack Exchange Data Explorer using Pig, Hive and MapReduce cloud technologies implemented on the Google Cloud Platform (GCP) cloud system.

 Task 1 - Acquire the top 200,000 posts by View Count.